moustafaatef74/mumshad-k8s/06-Security/README.md

 #### Kubelet Server

-The certificate for the kubelet server, it's a https sever responisble for managing the node.
+The certificate for the kubelet server, it's a https sever responsible for managing the node.

 you need a key pair for every node, how to name the certificates?